neuropsychology/Psycho.jl/README.md

 ***"From Julia to Manuscript"***

-Enough of *copy/pasting*, manual formatting and searching *what* to report and *how* to report it! `Psycho`'s primary goal is to fill the gap between Julia's output and the formatted result description of your manuscript, with the use of **best practices** guidelines, ensuring standardization and quality of results reporting.
+`Psycho`'s primary goal is to fill the gap between Julia's output and the formatted result description of your manuscript, with the use of **best practices** guidelines, ensuring standardization and quality of results reporting.
 It also provides useful tools and functions for psychologists, neuropsychologists and neuroscientists for their everyday data analyses.

 # Contribute

 `Psycho.jl` is a young package in need of affection.
-You can easily hop aboard the developpment of this open-source software and improve psychological science doing the following:
+You can easily hop aboard the developpment of this open-source software and improve psychological science by doing the following:

 - Create or check existing <a href=https://github.com/neuropsychology/Psycho.jl/issues><img src="docs/src/assets/issue_bug.png" height="25"></a> issues to report, replicate, understand or solve some bugs.
 - Create or check existing <a href=https://github.com/neuropsychology/Psycho.jl/issues><img src="docs/src/assets/issue_featureidea.png" height="25"></a> issues to suggest or discuss a new feature.